-See also specials nostalgia
+See also specials nostalgia and web specials

 Okay.
 So, this here section is for a number of things, and may include both live-action and animation.
 When I was a kid growing up, "specials" mostly meant holiday specials.
 Or, you know, just any sort of one-shots, most commonly a half hour, but they could be more, up to say 2 hours.
 (Though you may also want to check the TV movies and miniseries sections.)
 I also want to mention that there were, in my childhood, some theatrical movies that I only saw on TV.
 Most of these I wouldn't think of as "special presentations," but some I probably did.
 Most notably, I remember The Wizard of Oz being pretty much an annual tradition (though what time of year it aired may have varied).
 And the same might be said of various other movies, such as It's a Wonderful Life, though that's been a Christmas tradition for other people since long before I ever saw it, when I was older.
 I also want to say that when I was a kid, I saw some Charlie Brown movies on TV that I thought were TV movies, which I didn't learn until many years later were actually theatrical movies before they were on TV.
 (I also considered them specials, because... while I can't remember for sure, I think when CBS aired them, it called them special presentations, unlike most theatrical movies they aired.
 Probably because they were animated.)